Using PGM, SUBAUTH and SOURCE with ACF2 RESTRICT logonids

 Resolution

-Note: To secure un-authorized use of a logonid with the RESTRICT privilege it is recommended to utilize the PROGRAM, SUBAUTH or SOURCE logonid parameters to restrict/protect the usage of the logonid with RESTRICT.
+To secure un-authorized use of a logonid with the RESTRICT privilege it is recommended to utilize the PROGRAM, SUBAUTH or SOURCE logonid parameters to restrict/protect the usage of the logonid with RESTRICT.
+In addition to logonid fields, ACF2 R16 PTF LU05334 adds functionality to further secure the RESTRICT logonid by allowing SURROGAT class rules to be used for these ids.
+For more information on using SURROGAT class rules, please see ACF2 Surrogate logonid usage with RESTRICT

 SUBAUTH specifies that this logonid can only used when JOBS are submitted by an authorized program.
-Note that by authorized program we mean that it resides in an APF authorized library and the program was link-edited with SETCODE AC(1).
-This provides for a much more secure environment since sites have full control of what libraries can be APF authorized, and who can update those libraries.
+Note that an authorized program must reside in an APF authorized library and the program must be link-edited with SETCODE AC(1).
+This provides for a much more secure environment since sites have full control of what libraries can be APF authorized and who can update those libraries.

 Batch Logonid: Privileges: